patrickmslatteryvt/vSphere_automation/zol/README.md

 ==================

 **NOTE:
-I absolutly do not recommend using ZFS as a guest filesystem inside a virtual infrastructure of any type for anything other than test purposes.
+I absolutely do not recommend using ZFS as a guest file-system inside a virtual infrastructure of any type for anything other than test purposes.
 ZFS belongs running directly on the hardware at the host OS or hypervisor level.**

-Purpose:
+**Purpose:**

 Project to automate the deployment of a ZFS on Linux VM using CentOS v6.5 for testing purposes.

 ##### Step 1: